alphabt/asuswrt-merlin-ddns-cloudflare/README.md

 This is a custom shell script for Asuswrt-Merlin router firmware to update DDNS via CloudFlare for both IPv4 and IPv6.

+## Prerequisite

+This script uses Python so make sure you have it installed in your environment.
+One way is to install via [Entware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Entware).

 ## Setup

 1. Add an `A record` in [CloudFlare](https://www.cloudflare.com/) for your domain.
 IP for the record can be anything since the script will overwrite it later anyway.
 Optionally add an `AAAA record` if you want to use IPv6.